Growth–share matrix: Misuse

 Perhaps the most important danger, however, is that the apparent implication of its four-quadrant form is that there should be balance of products or services across all four quadrants; and that is, indeed, the main message that it is intended to convey.
 Thus, money must be diverted from 'cash cows' to fund the 'stars' of the future, since 'cash cows' will inevitably decline to become 'dogs'.
 There is an almost mesmeric inevitability about the whole process.
 It focuses attention, and funding, on to the 'stars'.
 It presumes, and almost demands, that 'cash cows' will turn into 'dogs'.

 The reality is that it is only the 'cash cows' that are really important—all the other elements are supporting actors.
-It is a foolish vendor who diverts funds from a 'cash cow' when these are needed to extend the life of that 'product'.
-Although it is necessary to recognize a 'dog' when it appears (at least before it bites you) it would be foolish in the extreme to create one in order to balance up the picture.
+It is a poorly advised vendor who diverts funds from a 'cash cow' when these are needed to extend the life of that 'product'.
+Although it is necessary to recognize a 'dog' when it appears (at least before it bites you), it would be highly inadvisable in the extreme to create one in order to balance up the picture.
 The vendor, who has most of their products in the 'cash cow' quadrant, should consider themselves fortunate indeed, and an excellent marketer, although they might also consider creating a few stars as an insurance policy against unexpected future developments and, perhaps, to add some extra growth.
 There is also a common misconception that 'dogs' are a waste of resources.
-In many markets 'dogs' can be considered loss-leaders that while not themselves profitable will lead to increased sales in other profitable areas.
+In many markets, 'dogs' can be considered loss-leaders that, while not themselves profitable, will lead to increased sales in other profitable areas.

 Alternatives

 As with most marketing techniques, there are a number of alternative offerings vying with the growth–share matrix although this appears to be the most widely used.
 The next most widely reported technique is that developed by McKinsey and General Electric, which is a three-cell by three-cell matrix—using the dimensions of 'industry attractiveness' and 'business strengths'.
 This approaches some of the same issues as the growth–share matrix but from a different direction and in a more complex way (which may be why it is used less, or is at least less widely taught).
-Both growth-share matrix and Industry Attractiveness-Business Strength matrix developed by McKinsey and General Electric, are criticized for being static as they portray businesses as they exist at one point in time.
-Business environment is subject to constant changes, hence, businesses evolve over time.
+Both the growth-share matrix and the Industry Attractiveness-Business Strength matrix developed by McKinsey and General Electric, are criticized for being static as they portray businesses as they exist at one point in time.
+The business environment is subject to constant changes; hence, businesses evolve over time.
 The Life Cycle-Competitive Strength Matrix was introduced to overcome these deficiences and better identify "developing winners" or potential "losers".
-A more practical approach is that of the Boston Consulting Group's Advantage Matrix, which the consultancy reportedly used itself though it is little known amongst the wider population.
+A more practical approach is that of the Boston Consulting Group's Advantage Matrix, which the consultancy reportedly used itself though it is little known among the wider population.